SuchethGerendla03/AI-Track-2-Project/README.md

-# AI-Track-2-Project
 This repository holds the codes, sample dataset videos, and documentation of our human action recognition project.
 Have a look!

-Our team members:
-Sucheth Gerendla: SE21UARI189
-Bharath Upperla: SE21UARI177
-Tarun Arava: SE21UARI168
-Sanjeeva Reddy: SE21UARI201

 **YOUTUBE VIDEO URL: https://www.youtube.com/watch?v=gprojoacTiU**

-In addition, I would like to apologize for the late submission.
-Lately, the placement procedures have become very intensive.
-Thus, we were not able to give much time.
-I apologise and kindly request you to excuse us.

 A little info about the data:
 Cooking, Eating both have positive samples: Both are samples are exhibiting the action The rest have a positive and a negative sample: Only one is doing the action.

 Thank you!